svkucheryavski/mdatools/README.md

 What is new
 -----------

 Latest release (0.11.1) is available from GitHub.
-It will be available on CRAN soon (release is planned for *21.07.2020*).
+It will be available on CRAN soon (release is expected for *25.07.2020*).
 You can see the full list of changes [here](NEWS.md).
 The Bookdown tutorial has been also updated and contains the description of new methods added in the last release.

 How to install